 Now pharma companies are not fighting among themselves but the new breed of marketers who sell medicines and cosmetics online at a much cheaper cost.

-The new-age marketing manager needs to grapple with the opportunities and threats created by social media, eCommerce, big data, globalized business, mobile technologies and ultimately deliver a great new product or service.
+The new-age marketing manager needs to grapple with the opportunities and threats created by social media, eCommerce, big data, globalized business, and mobile technologies and ultimately deliver a great new product or service.

-It pays as most successful among them are headed possibly to CEO or MD levels in the organization.
+It pays as the most successful among them are headed possibly to CEO or MD levels in the organization.